d3/d3-sankey/README.md

 * *link*.target - the link’s target [node](#sankey_nodes)
 * *link*.value - the link’s numeric value

 For convenience, a link’s source and target may be initialized using the zero-based index of corresponding node in the array of nodes passed to the [Sankey generator](#_sankey) rather than object references.
-The following properties are assigned to each link by the Sankey generator when the layout is [generated](#_sankey):
+The following properties are assigned to each link by the [Sankey generator](#_sankey):

 * *link*.dy - the link’s breadth (proportional to its value)
 * *link*.sy - the link’s vertical starting position (at source node)